gvwilson/thirdbit/src/fiction/bear/index.md

 already lined up in the main courtyard.
 More came running into their places as she watched.

-Sergeant Dambu stood in front of them with her head and shoulders bowed.
+Sergeant Inambu stood in front of them with her head and shoulders bowed.
 She was leaning on a walking stick, and seemed oblivious to the noise around her. *She must have used magic to make her whistle louder,* Noxy thought.